-As mentioned above, the E-Class hybrids get an impressive dual 12.3-inch screen setup, with Merc’s MBUX system and complimentary touchpad giving operation of the various functions, including the satellite navigation, phone connectivity options, voice control and digital radio.
+E-Class hybrids get an impressive dual 12.3-inch screen infotainment setup, with Merc’s MBUX system and complimentary touchpad giving operation of the various functions, including the satellite navigation, phone connectivity options, voice control and digital radio.
 The central infotainment screen is now touch-sensitive, however, and makes operating the standard Apple CarPlay and Android Auto far more straightforward.

-You can also control the driver's dials (which are offered with a bewildering array of configurations and driver readouts) and main infotainment screen with touch-sensitive pads on the (new-for-2020) steering wheel, which sounds terribly complex but actually becomes easy to use with very little familiarity.
+You can also control the driver's dials (which have a huge selection of configurations and driver readouts) and main infotainment screen with touch-sensitive pads on the new steering wheel.

 We found this the most intuitive way to hop about the functions while on the move, and more reliable than the hit-and-miss voice control and touchpad.
 Ultimately, the system is highly impressive but not as easy to use as BMW's iDrive; it's not always the fastest to respond, and despite the variety of control methods, it can be tricky to find certain functions in the complicated sub-menus.